 At times company would expect the response to handle heavy projects to be completed in a specific period of time, they give up the job or discontinue.

-There are many reasons why they cannot handle pressure, it may be lack of training or due to lack of a smart way to complete the task or lack of corporate way of working.
+There are many reasons why they cannot handle pressure, it may be a lack of training or due to lack of a smart way to complete the task or lack of a corporate way of working.

 The managers will be wholly depended on these employees with a strong belief that they would complete the task.

 They would expect because they are getting paid, so obviously, they put pressure on employees to meet the targets assigned to them.

 Experienced candidates know how to handle situations and how to handle management.
 But when coming to young employees, they may lose patience and get frustrated when something went wrong.